gravyboat/salt-book/en/chapter01-introduction/chapter01.rst

 Salt works by compiling the data you've presented it with into a dictionary.
-Once this dictionary is compiled, it creates a ``job ID`` for each server you are executing commands on, and then passes the dictionary to the ``Salt Minion``, and closes the connection.
+Once this dictionary is compiled, it creates a ``job ID`` for each server you are executing commands on, then passes the dictionary to the ``Salt Minion``, and then releases the process.
 From here the ``Salt Minion`` takes the dictionary, interprets it, and executes the commands.
 Once the run is complete (whether it has succeeeded or fails) the information is sent back to the ``Salt Master``, and the associated ``job ID`` is updated with the